 M/S (Terrell/Thilo): To approve the minutes from January 24, 2005 and February 3, 2005 as submitted.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.

 PLANNING, POLICY AND GOVERNMENTAL AFFAIRS

 10. Educational Needs at the Idaho School for the Deaf and the Blind